knowledgepixels/spaces/README.md

 This categorization is still work-in-progress, and is not meant to be exhaustive.

+All of these types can be formal (legal) or informal entities.
+Groups, for example, can be research groups at universities or informally formed groups like a reading club.

 ## Sub-spaces

 Spaces can have sub-spaces by declaring _part-of_-relations among them.
 Sub-spaces of time-limited spaces must be time-limited too.

+For example, groups can have internal projects as they sub-spaces, communities can have initiatives, or events can have sub-events.